-1.14 Allocation Changes
+1.8 Allocation Changes

 The allocations for several CDBG-DR programs have been adjusted.
 Table 44 includes a breakdown of the allocations and a comparison to the allocation in the previous version of the Action Plan.
-A description and rationale for the changes is included at Section 6.2.
+This table is also found below in the Executive Summary of the plan, Section 2.0.
+A description and rationale for each change is included at Section 6.2.